qgis/QGIS-Documentation/source/docs/training_manual/basic_map/symbology.rst

 .. image:: /static/training_manual/symbology/marker_type_dropdown.png
    :align: center

-* Investigate the various options available to you, and choose a symbol layer type other than the default :guilabel:`Simple Marker`.
+* Investigate the various options available to you, and choose a symbol with styling you think is appropriate.
-* If in doubt, use an :guilabel:`Ellipse Marker`.
-* Choose a white outline and black fill, with a :guilabel:`symbol width` of :kbd:`2,00` and :guilabel:`symbol height` of :kbd:`4,00`.
+* If in doubt, use a round :guilabel:`Simple marker` with a white border and pale green fill, with a :guilabel:`size` of :kbd:`3,00` and an :guilabel:`Outline width` of :kbd:`0.5`.

 Line Symbol Layer Types ...............................................................................

 To see the various options available for line data:

-* Change the symbol layer type for the :guilabel:`street` layer's topmost symbol layer to :guilabel:`Marker line`:
+* Change the symbol layer type for the :guilabel:`roads` layer's topmost symbol layer to :guilabel:`Marker line`:

 .. image:: /static/training_manual/symbology/change_to_marker_line.png